sunyoungbaek/homework/README.md

 Explored using top_charts() and trending_searches(), but most of them are people's names or trendy terms (movie, show, game names, etc), so they were not useful.

-I provided a file to look at analysis of unigram/bigram given bigram query, using Google Trends data.
+I provided a file to look at unigram/bigram interests in Google Trend, given bigram query.
+This helps understanding strength of unigrams/bigrams.